gumaerc-testorg/15.232-fall-2013/content/pages/team-projects/past-projects.md

 uid: d7e16a8d-46bf-7030-1a15-da34a60e5743
 ---

-The following table lists prior projects in the class, and where possible links to information and student deliverables posted on Dr. Sastry's {{% resource_link "7369b776-12d9-4f53-a64a-049abc662fa1" "Groundwork Initiative for Global Health at MIT Sloan" %}} website.
+The following table lists prior projects in the class, and where possible links to information and student deliverables posted on Dr. Sastry's [Groundwork Initiative for Global Health at MIT Sloan](http://groundwork.mit.edu/) website.

 {{< tableopen >}}
 {{< theadopen >}}